Friday After Next poster

 The inciting incident occurs at 9 minutes when A Santa Claus impersonator breaks into their apartment on Christmas Eve and steals all their money, presents, and rent.
 Craig and Day-Day wake up to find everything gone..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 21 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This reveals the protagonist's commitment to Craig and Day-Day actively decide to find the thief themselves and get their money back during their work shift.
+This shows the protagonist's commitment to Craig and Day-Day actively decide to find the thief themselves and get their money back during their work shift.
 They commit to solving the mystery rather than giving up or calling the police., moving from reaction to action.

 At 41 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
 Of particular interest, this crucial beat Craig and Day-Day identify a prime suspect and believe they're close to recovering their money.
 They feel confident and empowered, thinking they've cracked the case.
 False victory., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 62 minutes (73% through) represents the emotional nadir.
 Here, Ms. Pearly arrives to collect the rent money.
 Craig and Day-Day still don't have it and face eviction.
 Their situation seems hopeless, and they've failed to catch the thief.
-The death of their hope and security., indicates the protagonist at their lowest point.
+The death of their hope and security., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 66 minutes initiates the final act resolution at 78% of the runtime.
 Craig and Day-Day piece together the final clues and realize who the real thief is.
 They gain new information that allows them to locate the stolen money and confront the Santa impersonator., demonstrating the transformation achieved throughout the journey.